coldino/ASB-export-server/README.md

 ## Variables

-There are a few variables controlling some of the server limitations:
+There are a few environment variables controlling some of the server limits:
 ```
 # Example .env file
 MAX_EXPORT_SIZE=4096    # Max size of allowed ARK dino export files